archie-mckenzie/subscrypto/README.md

 Subscrypto is a dApp for payment over time on the Ethereum blockchain.

+Note to COS 495 staff: we have continued working on this project post Dean's Date due to our grant agreement with the Ethereum Foundation.
+Feel free to use our last commit before Dean's Date for grading purposes.
+To run the code, follow the # Run locally instructions below.

 Here's a brief overview of how the smart contract works:

 Each wallet has a corresponding Subscrypto Account which contains a map of their subscriptions.